 Youth Matters Peer Support groups are split into two age groups – 11-18 year olds and 18-24 year olds.

-Sessions take place at the Young People’s Centre in Chard on Thursday evenings and Bridport Youth Centre on Monday evenings.
+Sessions take place at the Rugby club in Chard on Tuesday evenings and Bridport Youth Centre on Monday evenings.

 This offers the chance meet with others who may be experiencing similar issues in a safe, friendly and non-judgemental environment.
 Run by a team of staff and volunteers, our sessions are an opportunity to talk and share experiences, whilst learning some tools and resources to build self-confidence and self-esteem, and to help you cope better with life’s ups and downs.